MMA Debut of 12-Year-Old Momo vs. Adult Draws Outrage Abroad, Support at Home

 "If you have a young person who is capable of great maturity and forethought and advanced physical abilities in the ring, it seems like you would want to allow her to engage those capacities while making sure it's safe."

-Momo's team says that is exactly the type of young lady they have on their hands, a savant in the training room who also draws top grades in the classroom.
+Momo's team says she is exactly that type of person—a savant in the training room who also draws top grades in the classroom.

 She trains at Hakuhinkai Karate, a small but well-respected gym in Toyohashi that has only eight total students including three professional fighters: 19-year-old Naoki Inoue, who is 10-0 and recently signed with the UFC; 22-year-old Mizuki Inoue, who made her pro debut at 16 and holds a 12-4 record; and 18-year-old Yukari Yamaguchi, who is 1-0.

-It is a gym that prizes defensive skill and head movement, and within it, Momo is considered a prodigy.
+It is a gym that prizes defensive skill and head movement.
+Within it, Momo is considered a prodigy.

-Meanwhile, while her opponent, Yamazaki, has five fights on her resume (she's 2-3), Hirata said the bouts came as amateur ones in an organization that routinely squares off untrained people, and that Yamazaki is believed to have little experience or training aside from those bouts.
+While Momo's opponent has five fights on her resume (2-3), Hirata said the bouts came as amateur ones in an organization that routinely squares off untrained people, and that Yamazaki is believed to have little experience or training aside from those bouts.

 "I think Momo is going to smash Yamazaki," Hirata said.